-An earthquake drill is held to provide maximum protection in case of earthquake or other emergency where the risk of flying or falling debris is present.
+An earthquake drill is held to provide maximum protection in case of an earthquake or other emergency where the risk of flying or falling debris is present.
 No advance warning or signal normally will be given.
 In practice drills, teachers should supervise students and be alert to the position of each student during the entire drill.

-Signal: The signal for the drill is the following PA announcement.
+Signal: The signal for the drill is the following announcement via walkie talkie.